Skip to main content

 console.log("dWallet Ethereum address is", ethereumAddress);

-We need a service which offers a web API for accessing the Ethereum Blockchain.
-These Providers allow connecting to them, which simplifies development.
-In the following example we use EtherscanProvider with the Sepolia network which is Ethereum's proof-of-authority testnet.
+We need a service that offers a web API for accessing the Ethereum blockchain.
+Providers allow connecting to the blockchain, simplifying development.
+In the following example, we use EtherscanProvider with the Sepolia network, which is Ethereum's proof-of-authority testnet.

 const provider = new ethers.EtherscanProvider(ethers.Network.from("sepolia"), "");